FPMT Mongolia’s Current Projects

 Idgaa Choizinling, Ulaanbaatar – Since rebuilding in 2001, FPMT International has been providing financial support to feed the monks at this monastery, without interruption and also donating towards the light offerings in the Gompa.
 Currently there are 50 monks residing at the monastic college in Ulaanbaatar, while many are in South India, furthering their studies.

-Lamp of the Path NGO , Ulaanbaatar – is presently operating the Soup Kitchen and a Health Clinic.
-The Soup Kitchen provides free lunch to about 80 homeless and impoverished people daily (5 days a week) and distributes free clothing on a needs basis; the Health Clinic, is available once a week and is providing free basic medical care to about 100 people weekly.
-In season, maintaining an organic garden to produce vegetables towards the Soup Kitchen’s needs.
-Gradually collaborating with children’s charitable organisations.
-Developing the tourism area to move towards self-sustainability.
-Currently supported by FPMT Mongolia.
+Lamp of the Path NGO , Ulaanbaatar presently operates many social service programs including a Soup Kitchen and Health Clinic.
+The Soup Kitchen provides free lunch to about 80 homeless and impoverished people daily (5 days a week) and distributes free clothing on a needs basis.
+The Health Clinic, which functions once a month, provides free health check-ups and basic medical care through services provided by local doctors and international volunteers.
+During the summer season, staff of LOP work to maintain an organic garden which produces vegetables which are used to fulfill the Soup Kitchen’s needs and are part of home food delivery services.
+Working to improve and build upon other community services, team is also gradually collaborating with other charitable organisations.